nathan-analytics/retail-sales-analysis-sql-powerbi/README.md

 Key findings showed that ~£10.6M in revenue is heavily concentrated among a small number of products, the UK dominates sales, and repeat customers drive a significant share of total revenue.

-This project demonstrates how raw transactional data can be transformed into actionable insights to support revenue growth and retention strategies.
+Key findings reveal how raw transactional data can be transformed into actionable insights to support revenue growth and retention strategies.

+These insights help prioritize high-performing products and improve customer retention strategies.

 ---